-Amazon offer two food delivery services.
-Amazon Fresh delivers fresh, store cupboard goods and frozen foods in a number of cities.
-Amazon Pantry can be used to order dried food, tinned goods and snacks across the UK.
+Amazon offers the Amazon Fresh service which delivers fresh, store cupboard goods and frozen foods in a number of cities.
+From the main website, you can also buy pantry items, such as dried food, tinned goods and snacks.

-The Department for Environment, Food and Rural Affairs has published a document called Food for vulnerable people with more detailed information about available food options from commercial organisations.
+Read the document from The Department for Environment, Food and Rural Affairs for more information on food options from UK businesses.